 Religion of Bhutan

 The predominant religion in this country is Buddhism, followed by Hinduism.
 Approximately 75% of the Bhutan People are Buddhist and 23% of the total people in Bhutan are Hindu.
-You can also see some Muslim followers (0.2% of the whole country's population) and 0.4% other religions.
+You can also see some Muslim followers (0.2% of the whole country's population) and 0.4% of other religions.

 People live by their religious values and show deep respect for their gods and deities.
-Hence, there is no dearth of beautiful white monasteries, chortens, lhakhangs, etc in the country.
-The hillside is all covered in colorful prayer flags.
+Hence, there is no dearth of beautiful white monasteries, chortens, shakings, etc in the country.
+The hillside is covered in colorful prayer flags.
 In many places of the country, you will see the Dzong which is a unique combination of a fortress and a monastery.
 You will see the Bhutanese Buddhist monks living in monasteries located high in the mountains and leading a very simple life since childhood.

-On other hand, Hindu people have a little different cultural practice and their own heritages.
-But it's amazing that all Bhutanese people show absolute respect to the religion and lifestyle of other people.
+On the other hand, Hindu people have a little different cultural practice and their own heritages.
+But it's amazing that all Bhutanese people show absolute respect for the religion and lifestyle of other people.
 They show respect to every individual and celebrate each other's festivals.
 The religious harmony in Bhutan is just WOW.